larsiusprime/polymod/README.md

 }
 ```

 As mentioned before, the macro will inject a local `script_error` variable along with the rest of the boilerplate.
 If there was a problem with the script (typically: it couldn't load, or the script itself threw an error), this variable will be set.
-Note that there is no point in using a try/catch block, because the macro has already done that for you and caught the result, which is now stored in `script_error`.
+Note that there is no point in using your own try/catch block; the macro has already done that for you and caught the result, which is now stored in `script_error`.
 If `script_error` is null it can be safely ignored.

-Handling errors in this way at all is purely optional, but recommended.
+Handling errors at all is purely optional, but recommended.

 # Best Practices